-Takeaways from Pete Carroll’s Monday press conference: Chris Carson, Bradley McDougald could be gametime decisions, J.D.
-McKissic won’t return this week, and more
+Pete Carroll reviews Seahawks’ loss to Chargers, has updates on Chris Carson, Bradley McDougald

 But before Carroll turned his attention to the Rams he reviewed what happened against the Chargers.
 Here are highlights of what he said:

-CHRIS CARSON, BRADLEY MCDOUGALD MAY BE GAMETIME DECISIONS, D..J.
-FLUKER IS OKAY
+CHRIS CARSON, BRADLEY MCDOUGALD MAY BE GAMETIME DECISIONS, D.J.
+FLUKER IS OK

 Carson did not play in the second half due to a lingering hip injury that had him listed as questionable heading into the game while McDougald sat out most of the second half with an equally lingering knee injury that also had him listed as questionable heading into the game.